murchie85/steelSpirit/README.md

 Parallel world where we gen altered ourselves.
 Solar system has 40 billion peeps

+## MUST
+- LV 1 TUTORIAL, SHOWING EACH MOVE WITH SLOWDOWN...TAP C FOR CHAFF, TO MUSIC RYTHM REALLY MATTERS

 ## 1 - TRAINING VR / THE BIG FURBALL

 ---CHATER 0 THE BIG FURBALL---